champierre/scratch2sphero/README.md

 #### Color

   Who doesn't like rainbows?
 Especially blinking double rainbows.

+##### Color Name

   You can control the main LED color of Sphero via the color broadcast.

 - create a global variable named color_name and assign it a [color name](http://www.w3schools.com/html/html_colornames.asp), then broadcast "color".
 - you can also define new broadcasts with color_name where name is one of the valid color names, e.g. broadcast "color_cadetblue" or broadcast "color_crimson"
 - if you send it an invalid, or blank, color name, it will restore to the saved default color for your Sphero

+##### RGB Color

+  Create three global variables, r, g, and b and when these values change, the sphero will change.
+To see how it works, display the variables in scratch, and right click to turn them into sliders.
+Simply drag the sliders and see the color update.
+There is also an 'rgb' broadcast available too.

 ## Demo Scripts